 He was not run over, mercifully.

-Use commas in numbers of five or more digits:
+Use commas in numbers of four or more digits:

 Lists in sentences

 Take care with ‘including’, ‘includes’ and variations.
 It is very common for people to write, for example, ‘Five factors are involved, including …’ and then proceed to list all five.
 If you want to list all five, write ‘Five factors are involved:’ and then list them.